 In Valletta you will find endless bars to tickle your fancy:

 - StrEat Whiskey bar & bistro: For a great choice of whisky.
+Here you can find it on the Map.

 - Carnival (Celebrated in February): The locals deal with this particular time of the year with great enthusiasm.
 Watch out for the politically-motivated carnival floats which will tell you a thousand stories.